In this article, we’re going to show you three different ways to build a DIY pull-up bar in your home.

 Door frames are already reinforced and sturdy.
 You can screw this pull-up bar directly into the exposed wood.

 - Hold one ceiling fan hanger against one side of your door frame at the desired height.
 Mark on your frame where the holes should be drilled.
 Repeat on the other side.
-Use the measuring tape to make sure your pull-up bar will be level.
+Use the measuring tape to make sure your pull-up bar is level.

 - Use the ¼-inch drill bit to drill all four holes.
 You should now have two holes on either side of your door frame.
 The top and bottom holes should be at the exact same height on both sides.